0xceba/tokens_sandboxes/README.md

 ## How could attackers take advantage of this?

 The submission history of both any.run and urlscan.io contains countless submissions with session tokens, however, urlscan.io allows users to search through the history so it's easier to find session tokens on this service.
-Some sample urlscan.io queries that will fetch password reset or invitation session tokens follow:
+Some sample urlscan.io queries that will return results with password reset or invitation URLs follow:
 ```
 page.url:reset AND page.url:password
 page.url:register